-The organization exists to promote the role and common interest of the five publicly elected School Boards within the province, to provide a forum for the exchange of opinion and information amongst a forum for the exchange of opinion and information amongst these School Boards, to facilitate advocacy and liaison with appropriate bodies in the interest of public education on behalf of these School Boards, to deliver professional development to School Board trustees, to facilitate relations with School Boards and School Board trustees at the regional and national levels, to facilitate the discharge of the statutory mandates of School Boards in the conduct of labor relations respecting unionized school board employees and to influence public policy within the province as it pertains to public education and its relevant legislation.
+The organization exists to promote the role and common interest of the two publicly elected School Boards within the province, to provide a forum for the exchange of opinion and information amongst a forum for the exchange of opinion and information amongst these School Boards, to facilitate advocacy and liaison with appropriate bodies in the interest of public education on behalf of these School Boards, to deliver professional development to School Board trustees, to facilitate relations with School Boards and School Board trustees at the regional and national levels, to facilitate the discharge of the statutory mandates of School Boards in the conduct of labor relations respecting unionized school board employees and to influence public policy within the province as it pertains to public education and its relevant legislation.

 NLSBA Guiding Principles (Adopted June 2011)These statements embody basic organizational beliefs and values which support the efforts to re-frame the NLSBA.

 - NLSBA is comprised of the five member School Board s and a provincial office.

 - NLSBA is governed and entirely controlled by the five members through its Constitution and By-Laws.

 - NLSBA exists to serve the interests of its members and to promote the role of publicly elected School Boards..

 - NLSBA seeks to assist its members to act collaboratively and to learn from each other.